Name: Elsie

 We went to a

-girls went two years without missing Sunday School.
-I remember we got gold star pins to wear on our dress, for
+and we older girls went two years without missing Sunday School.
+I remember we got gold star pins to wear on

 During the